-- Furniture may not be moved from one room to another. - Room furniture may be arranged in any reasonable manner. - Lofting beds is not permitted. - There is no storage space available in University housing.
+- Furniture may not be moved from one room to another. - Room furniture may be arranged in any reasonable manner. - Lofting beds is not permitted.

+• There is no storage space available in University housing.
 The University does not provide storage for any room/apartment furniture.
-All extra personal items and boxes must be sent home. - All items hung on the wall must be affixed with 3M products or rubber putty. - Blinds or curtains are hung in each room.
-Additional drapery of any kind is not permitted. - Screens and/or window stops must remain in the windows at all times. - Do not hang name tags or place stickers on your entrance door; use the message board adjacent to the room. - Do not write on any of the walls with chalk or temporary/washable markers.
+All extra personal items and boxes must be sent home.

+• All items hung on the wall must be affixed with 3M products or rubber putty.
+This includes LED lights, as LED light strips are known to cause damage to walls.
+Careful installation with rubber putty is expected.

+• Blinds or curtains are hung in each room.
+Additional drapery of any kind is not permitted.

+• Screens and/or window stops must remain in the windows at all times.

+• Do not hang name tags or place stickers on your entrance door; use the message board adjacent to the room.

+• Do not write on any of the walls with chalk or temporary/washable markers.
 Please do not affix stickers to any of the walls or ceiling.

-- Absolutely no holes may be put in any wall of your room - Students living in on-campus suite-style rooms may not hang or tape anything to the walls finished with Zolatone.
+• Absolutely no holes may be put in any wall of your room.

+• Students living in on-campus suite-style rooms may not hang or tape anything to the walls finished with Zolatone.
 These are the walls with a speckled-paint finish surrounding the living room and bedroom windows.